elomasney/styled_v1/README.md

 - As a user I would like receive email confirmation of any purchases made.
 - As a user I would like to have all the order details specified in my email order confirmation.
 - As a user, I would like to receive alerts/messages when I submit, enquire or make a purchase that inform me it was successful.
-- As a user, I would like the ability to edit and delete the contents of the shopping bag.
 - As a user, I would like to have access to a fast secure payment system when purchasing items.
 - As a new user, I would like the ability to register for a user account
 - As a user, I would like the ability to recover my password.